U.S. slips to seventh best country in the world after Trump election, Switzerland tops the list

 Germany, last year’s No. 1 best overall country, slipped to No 4 after dips in three important categories: open for business, citizenship and quality of life.
 The nation was rocked by a range of events - from growing public anxiety over an influx of refugees to a string of deadly terror attacks.

-More than 50 percent of survey respondents think the world has gotten worse in the last year, and more than 60% agree that there is a leadership crisis in the world today.
+More than 50% of survey respondents think the world has gotten worse in the last year, and more than 60% agree that there is a leadership crisis in the world today.

 The top five countries overall are: